BioLM/py-biolm/docs/model-docs/ESM2_Embeddings.rst

 embeddings encode relevant biological properties, and are use to make classification, regression, and other predictions like protein folds.
 Embeddings are vector representations that can be extracted and utilized as inputs for a variety of downstream predictive modeling tasks as an alternative to standard one-hot sequence encodings.
-Rheir static length length makes them particularly useful for neural-nets and other models wherein the performance would deteriorate using the sparse matrices of one-hot sequence encodings.

 In biology, feature engineering is often heavily tailored to each application.
 However, the embeddings from pretrained language models provide broadly useful